Seattle writer/professional dominatrix's personal musings, rants and life-trivia...

 Tuesday, December 09, 2008

-And on a still different topic: man, a lot of store-front sexy places are either getting busted or closing up - perhaps to avoid a bust?.
+Man, a lot of store-front sexy places are either getting busted or closing up - perhaps to avoid a bust?.
 What is this, the last hurrah of SPD vice squad before the budget cuts really kick in?

 (Not that I'm saying the X-otic Tan ladies did handjobs, because I had pals who worked there and they said nope, they didn't.
 And they have no reason to lie to me.
 But there was definitely sexy stuff happening.)